K-Games/Ascension/README.md

 * Shield Skill Removed: Shield Toss
 * New Shield Skill - Magnetize - Pull nearby enemies towards you.
 * New Passive - Tough Skin - Boost your natural resilience to damage.
-* New Passive - Harmony - Achieve harmony to gain damage base on Max HP.
+* New Passive - Vigor - Gain additional damage base on Max HP.
 * New Passive - Static Charge - Chance to shock a nearby enemy when dealing damage.
 * Rapid Fire damage increased from 75 + 2/Lvl% to 80 + 2/Lvl%.
 * Resistance Passive reworked - When taking damage over 25% of your HP in 2 seconds, block all damage for 2 seconds.